 At this time, the MV12 does not support static IP assignment.
 MV12 units must be added to a subnet that uses DHCP and has available DHCP addresses to operate correctly.

 Note: Each MV12 comes with an instruction pamphlet within the box.
-This pamphlet contains detailed step by step guides and images to assist in the physical install of the camera.
+This pamphlet contains detailed step-by-step guides and images to assist in the physical install of the camera.

-- Connect PoE cable to camera.
+- Connect PoE cable to the camera.

 - Further secure camera to mounting plate by tightening the green security screw.

 - Aim the lens.
-Inspect the camera feed on the Meraki Dashboard to fine tune the picture.
+Inspect the camera feed on the Meraki Dashboard to fine-tune the picture.
 The camera sensor and lens unit can be physically tilted through a range of 65 degrees, rotated through a range of 350 degrees, and panned through a range of 350 degrees.
-The image can only be rotated by 180 degrees in software and no other adjustments can be made.
+The image can only be rotated by 180 degrees in software, and no other adjustments can be made.
 Zoom and focus can not be adjusted on the camera.

 - Replace the plastic dome.
 Turn dome clockwise to lock.

-- Remove protective cap from camera bubble.
+- Remove the protective cap from the camera bubble.